 Recycling e-waste recovers useful materials — including valuable metals such as gold or copper — that manufacturers can use to make new products.
 This reduces the energy required to mine, refine, and manufacture new materials and reduces pollution and greenhouse gas emissions.
 The Environmental Protection Agency (EPA) states that by recycling 1 million cell phones, some 35,000 pounds of copper, 33 pounds of palladium, 772 pounds of silver, and 75 pounds of gold can be recovered.

-However, current estimates show that only about 15 to 20 percent of all e-waste is recycled internationally.
-In the United States, the average rate of recycling e-waste is a bit higher, approaching 25 percent.
+However, current estimates show that only about 15% to 20% of all e-waste is recycled internationally.
+In the United States, the average rate of recycling e-waste is a bit higher, approaching 25%.
 However, most electronic waste still ends up in landfills or gets incinerated, wasting useful resources and releasing toxic chemicals and other pollutants — such as lead, mercury, and cadmium — into the soil, groundwater, and atmosphere to the detriment of the environment.

 So, what exactly happens to e-waste when it’s recycled?

 For recycling firms in the United States or Europe, it is often cheaper to have the labor needed to pull apart and melt e-waste outsourced to developing nations such as China or India.
-Therefore, at present, some 50 to 80 percent of e-waste collected by recyclers is “exported.”
-The UN reported that China is the number one destination for exported e-waste, noting that an estimated 70 percent of the world’s e-waste ends up there.
+Therefore, at present, some 50% to 80% of e-waste collected by recyclers is “exported.”
+The UN reported that China is the number one destination for exported e-waste, noting that an estimated 70% of the world’s e-waste ends up there.